 # 9 – I Just Wasn’t Made for These Times

-The first track from the seminal Pet Sounds, as its title suggests, I Just Wasn’t Made for These Times is a far cry from the care-free Californian pop of the band’s earlier work.
+As its title suggests, the first track from the seminal Pet Sounds, I Just Wasn’t Made for These Times is a far cry from the care-free Californian pop of the band’s earlier work.
 Brian Wilson was anxious to push the boundaries of music, but his record label and bandmates did not share his passion and courage.
 Therefore, it’s not hard to read the song through an autobiographical lens, reflecting Wilson’s belief that he belonged in a different time.

 This psychedelic rock track, with its lyrics discussing alienation and depression, contains some suitably unusual musical elements.
 The song opens with subtle guitar and harpsichord riffs, which are soon joined by an odd drum beat that sounds somehow like a horse galloping – perhaps a sly reference to Wilson’s wish to escape the constraints of the pop band.
-The beautiful instrumental is pained and yearning, exquisitely complemented by the band’s vocal additions which, when paired with the chorus’ hook, paint a haunting and bleak picture.
-This cold and otherworldly feeling is best illustrated by the theremin during the song’s bridge – an alien sound most associated with horror films – which is believed to make its rock music debut on the track.
+The beautiful instrumental is pained and yearning, exquisitely complemented by the band’s vocal additions, which paint a haunting and bleak picture when paired with the chorus’ hook.
+The theremin best illustrates this cold and otherworldly feeling during the song’s bridge – an alien sound most associated with horror films – which is believed to make its rock music debut on the track.

-There can be no doubt that Brian Wilson was decades ahead of his time, but we should be thankful that he was indeed born in this era, allowing him to create revolutionary tracks such as this, one of many Beach Boys songs making huge leaps for what could be thought of as popular music.
+There can be no doubt that Brian Wilson was decades ahead of his time.
+Still, we should be thankful that he was born in this era, allowing him to create revolutionary tracks such as this, one of many Beach Boys songs making huge leaps for what could be considered popular music.

 # 8 – It’s O.K.